JorgeArevillca/moonfarm-ck-autobreeder/readme.txt

 Hi there!
+This is Moonfarms autobreeder.

 This is an autobreeding bot i've used for a couple of months, I hope it will be useful to you as much as it has been useful to me. :) Below are instructions on how to put it on an amazon aws account, which are free for a year approximately.
+I have gone over to using my raspberry pi at home instead but to get up and running quickly without having to buy a lot of stuff you can follow these instructions.

 !! ** A quick note ** !!
 !!
 If you use aws amazon you will have to put your private key in an instance on THEIR servers, it has worked well for me !!
 !! but note that you are trusting them with your key. !!

+!! ** Another quick note ** !!
+!!
+You use the bot at your own risk, it is common sense to always be careful when using things that require private !!
+!! wallet keys and there are people trying to get your wallet information out there. !!

 Requirements:
 # api-key from infura.io, get it by signing up at https://infura.io/signup